marketplace-web3/solana_getconnected/tokenaccount/README.md

-# pull all token accounts
+# create a token account